twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 An ASTM message is an ordered list of lines called records.
 A record is an ordered list of fields.
 A Field Separator separates fields; in this case, a pipe character is used (|).
 Each record starts with a Record Type ID, such as O, for the Order record.
 The Record Type ID identifies what data is contained in each record.

-Let's begin with an ASTM Order record with just the essential parts and nothing else.
+Let's begin with an ASTM Order record with only the essential parts and nothing else.

 ```ASTM
 O|1|SID101||ABORH|||||||||||CENTBLOOD